na-na-hi/renget/archive/lorebook-guide.md

 Tho, you could do more if you *want*.
 There are usually two factor:
 \- Depends on how many characters you want loaded at once.
 Multiple big lores shouldn't be *too* good, but single lore should be fine.
-\- Krake ($25 tier model) have higher capability to deal with lorebooks, especially attributes, so keep that in mind.

 ###Example